-7.3.2 EXTENSION OF TIME
+7.3.2 Extension of time

-An extension of time is extra time granted to allow the completion of a Test Project or Test Project module, for example if the Experts agree that Competitors need 25 hours instead of 22 hours.
-It does not include individual days running briefly overtime.
+An extension of time is extra time granted to all Competitors to allow the completion of a Test Project or Test Project module, for example if the Experts agree that Competitors need 25 hours instead of 22 hours.
+It does not include individual days running briefly overtime nor individual Competitors.